apache/chukwa/README.md

 The minimum you need to run Chukwa are agents on each machine you're monitoring, and a collector to write the collected data to HDFS.
 The basic command to start an agent is bin/chukwa agent.
-The base command to start a collector is bin/chukwa collector.

 If you want to start a bunch of agents, you can use the bin/start-agents.sh script.
 This just uses ssh to start agents on a list of machines, given in conf/agents.
 It's exactly parallel to Hadoop's start-hdfs and start-mapred scripts.
-There's also a bin/start-collectors.sh that does the same to start collectors, on machines listed in conf/collectors.
-One hostname per line.

 There are stop scripts that do the exact opposite of the start commands.